energyc0/energyc0.github.io/_posts/2025-08-13-apt-debian-mirrors.md

 I wanted to play with my system and tried to install ``neofetch``, but I couldn't: ``E: Unable to locate package neofetch``.

-So I needed to figure out about remote repositories.
+So I needed to figure out about remote repositories. ``deb`` type in ``sources.list`` describes distribution/component archive.

-Types of official repositories:
+Types of distributions:
 + **Stable** - there is the most stable and reliable software, but not the newest.
 This type of repositories pass many tests and come up from **testing** repositories.
 + **Testing** - there is software that is being developed and tested.
 Software here comes up from **unstable** repositories.
 + **Unstable (sid)** - there is the newest software.
 If in **testing** software has already passed a lot of tests, but in **unstable** these tests only start.